dipterix/threeBrainPy/README.md

 ## Other implementations

-This Python implementation implements the core functionalities.
+This Python package implements the core functionalities.
 More advanced features will come soon.

-The core implementation is in [JavaScript](https://github.com/dipterix/three-brain-js).
-The R implementation [threeBrain](https://github.com/dipterix/threeBrain) is also available on [CRAN](https://cran.r-project.org/package=threeBrain).
+The core script is written in [JavaScript](https://github.com/dipterix/three-brain-js).
+The R implementation [threeBrain](https://github.com/dipterix/threeBrain) is available on [CRAN](https://cran.r-project.org/package=threeBrain).

-Here is a comparison of the Python vs R implementations:
+Here is a comparison of the Python vs R packages:

 | Feature | R | Python |
 |---------|--------|---|